 - Top your dulce de leche with 1 layer of your cheesecake.

-- Spread with about 1 cup of your peanut butter buttercream and top with 2nd layer of cheesecake.
+- Spread with about 1 cup of your peanut butter buttercream and top with 2nd layer of cake.

-- Spread the rest of your dulce de leche and top with other layer of cake.
+- Spread the rest of your dulce de leche and top with other layer of cheesecake.

 - Trip outside of cake if need be to make even and spread a thin layer of your peanut butter buttercream to do a crumb coating and seal any gaps or spaces in the cake.